 There are no mandatory pre-action procedures and requirements prescribed under specific legislation for product liability claims.

 There are no specific rules for preservation of documents and other evidence in product liability cases.
-However, under the CPA, if the consumer forum has any ground to believe that any commodity or document which may be required to be produced before the consumer forum is being or may be destroyed or altered, it has the power to authorise any officer, to exercise the power of entry and search/seize documents or commodities as required under the CPA.
+However, under the CPA, if the consumer forum has any ground to believe that any commodity or document that may be required to be produced before the consumer forum, is being or may be destroyed or altered, it has the power to authorise any officer to exercise the power of entry and search/seize documents or commodities as required under the CPA.
 An appropriate application may be made by the petitioner in relation to any such information.

 Under the BIS, the FSSA and the DCA, authorised officers have the power of search and seizure of documents as well as products; however, there are no rules requiring the preservation of documents and products.

-The IPC provides that the destruction or alteration of any document or electronic record which a person may be lawfully compelled to produce as evidence before a court is punishable with imprisonment of up to two years and a fine.
-Therefore, if documents which are likely to be used in evidence for a product liability claim in a civil court are destroyed, there may be criminal liability.
+The IPC provides that the destruction or alteration of any document or electronic record that a person may be lawfully compelled to produce as evidence before a court, is punishable with imprisonment of up to two years and a fine.
+Therefore, if documents, which are likely to be used in evidence for a product liability claim in a civil court, are destroyed, there may be criminal liability.

-The rules for production and disclosure of documents/other evidence are provided under the Code of Civil Procedure, 1908 (CPC), which are applicable to civil suits as well as to consumer complaints filed in product liability cases.
-The civil court or the appropriate consumer forum is permitted to order production of any document which is relevant for determining any matter in question in such a suit or complaint.
+The rules for production and disclosure of documents/other evidence are provided under the Code of Civil Procedure, 1908 (CPC); they are applicable to civil suits as well as to consumer complaints filed in product liability cases.
+The civil court or the appropriate consumer forum is permitted to order production of any document that is relevant for determining any matter in question in such suit or complaint.
 However, discovery is not to be ordered when the court or forum is of the opinion that it is not necessary for disposing of the complaint fairly or for saving costs.

-The burden of proof lies with the person who wants a court or tribunal to believe in the existence of the fact.
+The burden of proof lies with the person who wants a court or tribunal to believe in the existence of a particular fact.
 Therefore, the burden of proof will be on the complainant or plaintiff who approaches the court or the tribunal alleging that a product is defective or unsafe.

-A civil suit may be filed before the district court or the High Court (exercising original civil jurisdiction) depending on the applicable territorial limits provided under the CPC.
-There is no upper limit specified for damages that may be claimed in product liability cases, although this is subject to the pecuniary jurisdiction of the concerned court.
+A civil suit may be filed before a district court or a high court (exercising original civil jurisdiction) depending on the applicable territorial limits provided under the CPC.
+There is no upper limit specified for the damages that may be claimed in product liability cases.
+Although this is subject to the pecuniary jurisdiction of the concerned court.
 However, there is an increasing trend of high damages being awarded depending on the gravity of the situation and its peculiar facts and circumstances.

 There are no specific procedural requirements that apply only to product liability cases.

-In civil suits, an aggrieved party has the option of filing an appeal before the High Court against an unfavourable decree passed by a subordinate court.
-In appeal cases to a high court against a decree passed by a lower court in civil suit, the time prescribed is 90 days from the date of decree or order.
+In civil suits, an aggrieved party has the option of filing an appeal before the high court against an unfavourable decree passed by a subordinate court.
+In appeal cases to a high court against a decree passed by a lower court in civil suit, the time prescribed is 90 days from the date of the original decree or order.
 For appeal to any other court, the prescribed time limit is 30 days from the date of decree or order.